West Seneca West Senior High School

 West Seneca West Senior High is a public, co-educational high school in the West Seneca Central School District and serves grades nine through twelve in West Seneca, New York, United States.
 It is accredited by the New York State Board of Regents.

-West Seneca Senior High School, built in 1947, was renamed West Seneca West Senior High School in 1969, after overcrowding resulted in the building of West Seneca East Senior High School.
+Built in 1949 as West Seneca Junior-Senior High School, it was renamed West Seneca West Senior High School in 1970, after overcrowding resulted in the building of West Seneca East Senior High School.
 A continued population surge created a need for a three-floor addition in the 1970s, which included two floors of science and math laboratories and housing for a larger library and student services office.
 This addition is now known to the students as the new wing while the original floor plan, which was also modified, is known as the old wing.
 The addition also created the space over the main entrance, known as "the bridge", a multi-use academic space, also providing a second access to the new wing from the old wing.